Teach English in Malaysia

 by Emile Alexander Dodds

-English teachers are definitely in demand in Malaysia, although not as much as in Japan, Korea or China.
+English teachers are definitely in demand in Malaysia, although not as much as in China, Vietnam, Thailand, South Korea, or Japan.
 Don’t expect to arrive on Friday and find a job by Monday as you can in some places.
 You need to put in a bit

 of an effort, starting before you even get here.